top of page

 7. Literal Translation from English — Why Word-for-Word Doesn't Work

-The Problem: Each language has its own logic and idiomatic expressions.
+Each language has its own logic and idiomatic expressions.
 Direct translation from English often produces grammatically correct but unnatural or confusing French.

 Common literal translation mistakes: